 Cloud Security as a Unified Service

-To simply the process of managing different cloud infrastructures, international office branches and data centers, GlobalDots has developed a unique solution called the GlobalDots Cloud.
+To simplify the process of managing different cloud infrastructures, international office branches and data centers, GlobalDots has developed a unique solution called the GlobalDots Cloud.

 GlobalDots Cloud is a secure and unified global network which delivers a cloud-based SD-WAN with built-in network security stack for all enterprise locations, cloud resources and mobile users.
 This is a complete solution for a modern enterprise’s cloud needs: from a global, SLA-backed backbone, DDoS and bot protection to integration of multiple cloud environments into a single network, our solution streamlines your cloud operations so you can focus on your business